-Perhaps, at some point, you’ve heard about the gene that makes cilantro taste like soap to some people.
-Cilantro is a divisive herb, but it’s undoubtedly a versatile one that many love for its bright, tangy flavor profile.
-Whether in salsas or banh mi sandwiches, it can add just the right amount of freshness to a recipe as an added garnish.
+You may have heard about the gene that makes cilantro taste like soap to some people.
+Cilantro is certainly a divisive herb, but it’s undoubtedly a versatile one that many love for its bright, tangy flavor profile.
+Whether in salsas or banh mi sandwiches, it can add just the right amount of freshness to a recipe as a garnish.
 As a grown plant, it’s also incredibly easy to maintain.
 If you’ve ever wanted to grow your own cilantro from the comforts of your garden (or even your kitchen), here’s what you need to know about it.

 So how do you care for cilantro plants?
 Cilantro is a relatively easy-going herb that’s great for gardening beginners.
 It does, however, require a few conditions to thrive.

-- Water: Cilantro plants thrive with consistent watering when grown outdoors and with thorough, deep watering when grown indoors.
-You want to keep the soil relatively moist.
-If cilantro stays in conditions that are too dry and hot, it may, as we’ve mentioned, bolt.
-Just make sure to not overwater the soil, or else you may get root rot.
+Cilantro plants thrive with consistent watering when grown outdoors and with thorough, deep watering when grown indoors.
+Keep the soil relatively moist, but avoid excess moisture to prevent root rot.

-Cilantro is usually an annual, which means it lasts through one growing season.
-(Though it may survive in areas with mild winters.)
-This herb has a pretty short life cycle, and you’ll especially want to pay attention to it when it gets too hot or cold.
+Cilantro is usually an annual, which means it lasts through one growing season (though it may survive in areas with mild winters).
+This herb has a pretty short life cycle, and you’ll especially want to pay attention to it when the weather gets too hot or cold.
 While cilantro doesn’t usually come back, you can let it go to seed and reseed itself.
 Alternatively, you can also collect seed pods for coriander.

 This herb tastes best when the leaves are new and fresh, and it actually benefits from continued pruning and pinching.
-You can cut cilantro while it’s still low, although you’ll only want to cut about a third of it at any given time — it should be ready for harvest once it’s about 6 inches tall.
+You can cut cilantro while it’s still low (about 6 inches tall), although you’ll only want to cut about a third of it at any given time.
 When cilantro goes to seed, it can also self-seed so you can still enjoy it throughout the growing season.